Phelyks/MoringaPhase1_Project_API_Intergration/README.md

 In this project I will be intergratting HTML, CSS, & JavaScript and use 3rd Party API to fetch data.

 This web app allows you to locate your GPS location.
 To be able to use this app, you need an internet-enabled device with GPS functionality.

+Next, you need to enable this web app to access your GPS location.